chaoxu/blog/puzzles.md

 ---
 title: Puzzles
 ---
+This collection has some hard problems with optimal solutions.

  - Let $x=p/q$ be an rational number, where $p$ and $q$ are integers.
 There is a function $f_x$, such that $f_x(y)$ tells you if $x < y$, $x > y$ or $x=y$.
 What is the maximum number of queries of $f_x$ needed to find $x$? http://stackoverflow.com/questions/5440688/the-guess-the-number-game-for-arbitrary-rational-numbers